catherinepope/papermod/content/workshops/resources/what-should-you-include-in-a-narrative-cv.md

 ## The Narrative CV modules

-Narrative CV templates usually ask you to explain your contribution across four modules.
+Narrative CV templates based on [UKRI's R4RI format](https://www.ukri.org/apply-for-funding/develop-your-application/resume-for-research-and-innovation-r4ri-guidance/) usually ask you to explain your contribution across four modules.
 You can think of these modules as themes for your story:

 - Generation and flow of new ideas, hypotheses, tools, or knowledge
 - Development of others